-If you act now, you can take ad-vantage of this first edition low price and the publishers' introduc-tory offer.
-Simply send your name and address on the coupon and the complete works will be forwarded to you at once, securely packed in a wooden box.

-wooden box.
-Each of the twelve volumes contains 320 pages, making a total of over 3800 pages; printed in clear, readable type on Bangalore wove antique finish paper, size of page 51⁄2 by 71⁄2 inches.
-The volumes are gold topped, silk banded, uniformly bound in rich green Flaenweave cloth with backs illum-inated in full gold decorative stamp and ornamental frame on side.
+If you act now, you can take advantage of this first edition low price and the publishers' introductory offer.
+Simply send your name and address on the coupon and the complete works will be forwarded to you at once, securely packed in a Each of the twelve volumes contains 320 pages, making a total of over Each of the twelve volumes contains 320 pages, making a total of over 3800 pages; printed in clear, readable type on Bangalore wove antique finish paper, size of page 51⁄2 by 71⁄2 inches.
+The volumes are gold topped, silk banded, uniformly bound in rich green Flaenweave cloth with backs illuminated in full gold decorative stamp and ornamental frame on side.
 This beautiful twelve volume set will be sent to you entirely at our risk and expense, for five days' free examination.
 If, at the end of that time, you decide that you do not want to keep the set, you are at liberty to return it and the trial will not have cost you a cent.
-If you keep the set, as you doubtless will, pay for it on the amazingly easy terms of your own selec-tion as shown on the coupon.
-But you must send the coupon for your set quickly-now-before it is too late, for this first edition will soon be gone and then the price will have to be increased.
+If you keep the set, as you doubtless will, pay for it on the amazingly easy terms of your own selection as shown on the coupon.
+Put you must send the coupon for your set quickly-now-before it is too late, for this first edition will soon be gone and then the price will have to be increased.
+THE BRANN PUBLISHERS, Inc.